johnfawole/nestingcomp/README.md

+# About This Project

+This project displays how to nest a component in React.
+I learned it from the React documentation.
+\
-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).